 Types of Currency Swap

-The most common currency swaps are ‘fixed for fixed’ and ‘fixed for floating’ currency swaps.
+The most common currency swaps are ‘fixed for fixed’ and ‘fixed for a floating rate’ currency swaps.

-In a ‘fixed for fixed’ currency swap, both parties agree to exchange fixed interest payments based on two different currencies.
+In a ‘fixed for fixed’ currency swap, both parties agree to the same exchange rate and fixed interest payments based on two different currencies.
 This means that one party will pay a fixed rate in one currency while receiving a fixed rate in another currency from the other party.

 For example, if Party A agrees to pay 2% per annum in USD and receive 1.5% per annum in EUR from Party B, they would enter into a ‘fixed for fixed’ currency swap.